-Not only that, you get to save the planet.
-Steven Chu, the U.S. Secretary of Energy and a Nobel prize-winning scientist, has said that painting roofs white or another light color would help to reduce global warming by reflecting sunlight back into space--it would be like removing every vehicle from the planet for 11 years.
+Aside from saving on energy bills, there is the greater issue of doing your part to combat global warming.
+Steven Chu, former U.S. Secretary of Energy and a Nobel prize-winning scientist said that painting roofs white or another light color would help reduce global warming by reflecting sunlight into space.
+This would be like removing every vehicle from the planet for 11 years.

-Instead of square footage, roofers use a term called squares.
-A square equals one hundred square feet.
+White roof coating is pricey and typically purchased by mail order.
+Instead of square footage, roofers use a term called "squares."
+A square equals 100 square feet.

 Calculating Quantity and Price of Materials